For appeals, a request for oral hearing must be filed as a separate paper and the required fee must be paid within the appropriate time period.

 - Form PTO/SB/32 (for applications filed before September 16, 2012) [PDF]

-In due course the Board will send a Notice of Hearing, which sets forth the date, time and hearing room for the hearing.
+The Board will send a Notice of Hearing, which sets forth the date, time and hearing room.
 Persons attending oral hearings should verify the designated hearing room at the usher's desk upon arrival.

-Upon receiving the Notice of Hearing, the part(ies) will be required to respond, confirming attendance at the hearing on the specified date and time.
+Parties receiving a Notice of Hearing must respond confirming attendance at the hearing on the specified date and time.
 In inter partes reexaminations, copies of all communications to the Office must be served on opposing counsel.
 See 37 CFR § 1.903.
-This requirement applies to hearing-related correspondences such as, but not limited to,
+This requirement applies to hearing-related correspondences such as, but not limited to: